• There are no suggestions because the search field is empty.

 In a team sport, an individual player can share the burden (and the triumphs), but in an individual sport, the athlete bears the weight of success and failure alike on his or her shoulders.
 This teaches young athletes about self-reliance and requires them to build strategies to learn quickly from their mistakes and make corrections on the spot.

 Consider the figure skater who stands alone on the ice, spotlights shining down while the crowd watches his or her every move.
 The skater is expected to perform a routine flawlessly in order to win, and there is no one to hide behind, to pass the ball to, or with whom to share the burden of competition.
-Thus, individual sports are helpful to build discipline, mental strength, and a high level of ownership.
+Thus, individual sports are helpful to build character, mental strength, and a high level of ownership.

 Types of Individual Sports at Fessenden